-Osteroarthritis (OA) of the hip is most common in males over the age of 40 years.
-It usually presents with joint stiffness; mechanical pain in the hip, gluteal and groin regions that radiates to the knee; and reduced mobility.
-The primary cause of OA is unknown but it can occur secondarily to trauma, infection, rheumatoid arthritis and metabolic disorders.
+Osteoarthritis (OA) of the hip is most common in males over the age of 40 years.
+It usually presents with joint stiffness, mechanical pain in the hip, gluteal and groin regions that radiates to the knee, and reduced mobility.
+The primary cause of OA is unknown, but it can occur secondarily to trauma, infection, rheumatoid arthritis and metabolic disorders.

 Image - Osteoarthritis affecting the hip joint

 Creative commons source by CFCF [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]